-The body needs iron for the production of hemoglobin -- the protein in red blood cells that carries oxygen.
+The body needs iron for the production of hemoglobin, which is the protein in red blood cells that carries oxygen.
 Without sufficient iron intake, the level of hemoglobin drops, leading to a decrease in the number of functioning red blood cells and a condition known as iron-deficiency anemia.
-Doctors may prescribe iron supplements for those at risk for developing anemia, such as pregnant women, or those who suffer from anemia.
-Since taking iron supplements can affect the absorption of other minerals or lead to iron overload, consider alternatives to help boost your iron levels.
+Doctors may prescribe iron supplements for those at risk for developing anemia, such as pregnant women, or those who have anemia.
+Since taking iron supplements can affect the absorption of other minerals or lead to iron overload, consider iron supplement alternatives to help boost your iron levels.

 Avoid Iron Inhibitors

-While some foods enhance the absorption of iron, others can inhibit absorption.
-When you are trying to increase iron levels without taking supplements, avoid these items in your daily diet.
-Avoid drinking coffee and tea, especially at the same time you eat foods that contain iron.
-Both coffee and tea contain tannins, also known as tannic acid.
-Tannic acid contributes to the slightly bitter taste of the coffee or tea and interferes with iron absorption.
+While foods containing vitamin C can enhance the absorption of iron, others can inhibit absorption.
+When you are trying to increase iron levels without taking supplements, avoid drinking coffee and tea, especially at the same time you eat foods that contain iron.
+Both coffee and tea contain tannins, also known as tannic acid, which may block the body's ability to properly absorb dietary iron, according to UMMS.

 Some medications, such as antacids or proton pump inhibitors, can reduce the amount of acid in the stomach and may impair iron absorption.
 Foods containing calcium, including milk, yogurt, tofu, cheese, sardines, almonds, canned salmon, broccoli, figs, turnip greens and rhubarb can inhibit absorption of both heme and non-heme iron.
 One cup of skimmed milk containing 300 milligrams of calcium can inhibit the absorption of iron, according to Global Healing Center.
 Be sure not to take calcium supplements at the same time as iron-rich foods.